Prefer listening?

 LinkedIn InMail Best Practices

-You can’t improve without knowing the basics.
-Although what works for every industry, persona, and product will vary, there are some standard, data-backed InMail best practices that always help.
+You cannot improve without knowing the basics.
+Although what works will vary by industry, persona, and product, there are some data-backed InMail best practices that always help.

 How long should a LinkedIn InMail be?